miguelrincon/miguelrincon.github.io/index.md

 ---
 layout: page
-title: About
+title: Hola, I am Miguel.
 subtitle: Why you'd want to talk to me
+use-site-title: true
 ---

 My name is Miguel, I am from Colombia.
 I work and live in Shanghai, China.

 ### Work stuff

 During my career I have been lucky to work with amazing technologies (and with amazing people).

 I could be described as a person with "T-shaped" skills: about half of my career, I have been deeply involved in front-end development, and the other half in more general topics such as Agile, digital marketing, project management, automation & DevOps, application architecture, and more recently, management.